2017 marks the 75th anniversary of the Squamish Valley Rod and Gun Club.

-New for 2014, some of our members are starting a black powder/cowboy action section and hope to put on several shoots through out the summer and fall.
+New for 2014, some of our members started a black powder/cowboy action section and put on several shoots through out the year.
 Typically, these shoots are an all day event, well worth taking in, even as a spectator.
 To start, we are running a Frontier Firearms Shoot on the second Sunday of the month, featuring 19th Century design rifles with straight wall case cartridges and lead projectiles (limited to 1500 fps).
 A new Cowboy Action range is in the construction phase.

 We also have a very active Archery group which includes fully qualified junior instructors.
 The local Junior Olympic Archery Program grew out of this support.
 Some of our archers go on to compete at the BC Winter Games and other competitions.